chinanwu/delta-ui/README.md

 - Run `npm i`, this will install all the dependencies!
 - Then run `npm start`, this will start Delta-UI in a browser window

-Note: As there is no mock API right now, this won't run without the Delta-API.
-The Delta-API is currently not finished so I haven't released it.
+Note: As there is no mock API right now, this won't run without the Delta-API, which you can also find at my github!

 ### Potential (Quality of Life/General) Improvements
 - Rule refresher under the game
 - Dark mode modal?
-- Meta description

 ### Code Cleanup Backlog
-- Style files needs a cleanup
+- Mock API
 - Lazy loading? https://blog.logrocket.com/lazy-loading-components-in-react-16-6-6cea535c0b52/

 Some tools I used for this project: